 - Design air ducts with an aspect ratio as close to 1 as possible, and no higher than 4.

 There are three types of air duct systems, classified based on their static pressure:

 - Low-pressure systems, with a static pressure up to 2 in. w.g.

 - Medium-pressure systems, with a static pressure from 2 to 6 in. w.g.

 - High-pressure systems, with a static pressure over 6 in. w.g.

-A higher static pressure leads to increased noise levels.
-Thus, the recommended practice is designing air duct systems to have the lowest static pressure that is technically possible.
+A higher static pressure causes more noise and vibration.
+Ideally, an air duct system must be designed with the lowest static pressure that is technically feasible.

 The Equal Friction Design Method

-There are three main methods that can be used to design air duct systems:
+Three main methods are used to design air duct systems: